-The RCD’s goal is to collaborate with local agencies as to not duplicate efforts and provide the best support possible to our constituents.
+The RCD’s goal is to continue to collaborate with local agencies as to not duplicate efforts and provide the best support possible to our constituents.
 We are indebted to the many first responders from near and far who came to battle these devastating fires, we are grateful for their support and dedication.
-Our staff and board are sending you, our landowners, partners and friends heartfelt wishes for the safety and well-being of you and your family.
-This tragedy has deeply impacted all of us.

 - Connecting landowners with funding resources available for post-fire natural resource protection,

 - Natural resource permit assistance on a fee for service basis,

 - Natural Resources Recovery Guide (updated 02-12-18), which provides information for homeowners and landowners as to what services local, state and federal organizations are offering to those affected by the fires, where to find additional information, funding opportunities/technical assistance/general assistance/etc., and contact details (this Guide is a living document and will be updated as resources and information becomes available to us), and

 - Our website, this page in particular, will be updated regularly with the latest natural resource management information, funding and technical assistance programs available to you.